-Improper hitch height adjustment can result in overloaded tires, blowout and loss of control, leading to death or serious injury.
+Improper receiver or king pin height adjustment can result in overloaded tires, blowout and loss of control, leading to death or serious injury.

-Adjust the hitch height so that the loaded trailer is level.
+Adjust the receiver or king pin height so that the loaded trailer is level.

 - 1. Connect trailer to tow vehicle and load the trailer to rated capacity.
 See Loading And Unloading. - 2.
-Park the tow vehicle and trailer on a firm level surface. - 3.
-Stand away from the trailer and visually verify if the trailer is level front-to-rear.
+Park the tow vehicle and trailer on a firm level surface. - Stand away from the trailer and visually verify if the trailer is level front-to-rear.
 If the front of the trailer is higher than the rear, the hitch must be raised.
 If the front of the trailer is lower than the rear, the hitch must be lowered. - 4.
-Uncouple trailer from tow vehicle.
-See Coupling And Uncoupling. - Remove the lock nuts and bolts (1) on hitch.
-Discard lock nuts.
-Inspect bolts for damage and replace if necessary.
-Contact your dealer for the correct size and grade of bolts.
+Uncouple trailer from tow vehicle. - 5.
+Loosen jam nuts and set screws (A). - 6.
+Remove retaining pin (B) and load bearing pin (C) if equipped. - 7.
+Extend or retract the receiver or king pin as needed up to the maximum specified by the manufacturer. - 8.
+If equipped, fully insert load bearing pin (B) through one set of holes in coupler and outer tube.